 White and grey granite on a large black kitchen island.
-A stainless steal sink finishes off the beautiful kitchen.
+A stainless steel sink finishes off the beautiful kitchen.

 Have you ever heard other homeowners talk about granite but not know exactly what they are meaning?
-Well, your now alone.
+Well, you’re not alone.
 A lot of people write in and ask us “what is granite?” or “can you define granite?”

 Granite Countertops Price